delgada-ui/delgada/docs/overview.md

 - Very basic component-scoped CSS and JavaScript
 - A few more things

-PoppyHTML is best used for building small (mostly) static websites.
+Delgada is best used for building small (mostly) static websites.
 You won't find any fancy diffing algorithms, virtual doms, reactive data, stateful components, or declarative syntax here.
 It's just plain vanilla HTML, CSS, and JavaScript that can be organized and structured in a way that is far more composable and easy to reason about.

-Below is a quick overview of some of the major parts of PoppyHTML, along with a list of future goals towards the bottom.
+Below is a quick overview of some of the major parts of Delgada, along with a list of future goals towards the bottom.

 ### Component Format

-The PoppyHTML component format takes heavy inspiration from that of [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), and [HTMLx](https://github.com/htmlx-org/HTMLx) syntax.
+The Delgada component format takes heavy inspiration from that of [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), and [HTMLx](https://github.com/htmlx-org/HTMLx) syntax.

 Components are written in plain old `.html` files and have a basic structure that looks like the following: